ksassnowski/csv-schema/README.md

 ### Adding parameters to custom types

 You can add additional parameters to your types by specifying them in the following format in your schema `<type>:<parameter>`.
-In this case the callback function gets passed a second parameter containing the parameter specified in the schema.
+In this case, the callback function gets passed a second parameter containing the parameter specified in the schema.
-This allows you to reuse your types instead of defining all sorts of variation of the same type (like querying the database, but using a different table/model).
+This allows you to reuse your types instead of defining all sorts of variations of the same type (like querying the database, but using a different table/model).

 ```php
 <?php